axisgroup/design-process/1-Understand/Methods/affinity-mapping.md

   * What's the first thing you look at on a typical Monday morning?
   * What is your primary success criteria?
   * What do you worry about on a daily/monthly/quarterly basis?

+> Other ideas include making lists of the following elements:
+* Key questions to answer
+* Data elements
+   *  Measure
+   *  Dimension
+   *  Measure by Dimension
+   *  Tasks
+Reports

 * The users write down their answers on sticky notes, and put them on the whiteboard.
 * The group talk through their answers.